sebastianangermund/orbits/README.md

 In `chaos.py` you can get a nice effect of chaos.
 Make a small change to any initial value and the outcome will differ dramatically.

 ## Modules
-`three_bodies.py` contain the model for initiating a particle array and updating it.
-Don't touch.
+`model.py` contains the model for initiating a particle array and updating it.
+Don't touch the code.
-`plot.py` contain a function you import to write a mpeg-plot.
+`plot.py` contains an ugly function you import to write a mpeg-plot.
 Can take a really long time for long simulations.

 ## Legacy
 `matlab/` is legacy.